Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Introduction

-\item \textbf{Computational Verification.} Solving the resulting linear systems directly for a generic polynomial \(R\) would be computationally prohibitive, as the number of variables can easily exceed ten thousand — indeed, merely extracting the linear system from the geometric constraints is itself a nontrivial task.
+\item \textbf{Computational Verification.} Solving the resulting linear systems directly for a generic polynomial \(R\) would be computationally prohibitive, as the number of variables easily exceeds ten thousand; even extracting the linear system from the geometric constraints is itself a nontrivial task.
 A key technical innovation lies in our choice of a special polynomial \(R\).
 The trick is to select an equation that is a deformation of a Fermat-type polynomial, so that the relevant partial derivative simplifies drastically to \(R_y = d y^{d-1}\).
-This choice makes the divisibility conditions particularly simple to implement.
-Specifically, requiring divisibility by \((y^{d-1})^i\) means that after clearing denominators, all coefficients of \(y^k\) for \(k < (d-1)i\) must vanish identically in the expressions obtained from the algebraic reduction.
+This makes the divisibility conditions particularly simple to implement: requiring divisibility by \((y^{d-1})^i\) means that after clearing denominators, all coefficients of \(y^k\) for \(k < (d-1)i\) must vanish identically.
 These conditions translate into explicit linear systems on the coefficients of the polynomials appearing in the local expressions.
-Solving these linear systems by computer algebra confirms that for the specified values of \((m,t)\) and degrees \(d = 12,13\), the only solution is the trivial one.
+Solving them by computer algebra confirms that, for each specified \((m,t)\) with \(d = 12,13\), the only solution is the trivial one.\footnote{The Maple file, along with accompanying explanatory and output PDFs, is available at: \url{https://xiesongyan.github.io/}.}

 \item \textbf{Geometric Extension.} Finally, by the semicontinuity theorem in algebraic geometry, the vanishing established for this single carefully chosen example automatically extends to generic curves.
 This standard argument allows us to deduce the generic vanishing statements from computations performed on a specific smooth curve \(\mathcal{C}\). \end{itemize}